Continuing Professional Development Review

 - Reviewed the research and considered the developments being made by other healthcare regulators with their approaches to assuring their registrants’ continuing fitness to practise.

 - Worked with groups of registrant volunteers around the country to identify the best way forward for the profession.

 - Conducted a pilot of proposed elements of the improved CPD scheme with a small group of registrant volunteers.

-We are considering the role CPD plays in helping registrants to stay up to date and practise in accordance with our Code as well as exploring the most effective forms of CPD activity and the best way of monitoring compliance in the future.
+Over the past few years we have considered the role CPD plays in helping registrants to stay up to date and practise in accordance with our Code as well as exploring the most effective forms of CPD activity and the best way of monitoring compliance in the future.